harabat/django-htmx/tutorial/docs/05_comments.md

 # Comments

+## Introduction

 Now that we have articles, we need comments.
+Gotta give our users a voice, right?

 ## Model